-- Students are provided with an outline of six hexagon shape.
+Each student is provided with an outline of six hexagon shapes (Appendix A).

-- A special deck of cards with geometric shapes is placed in a pile in front of each pair.
+A special deck of cards with geometric shapes is placed in a pile in front of each pair (Appendix B).

-- Students continue playing until all six hexagon shapes are completely filled in.
+Students continue playing until all six of their hexagon shapes are filled in.

-- Once all students have finished playing the game, ask the class to share which shapes they used the most to complete the hexagon outline?
-Which shapes did they use the least?
-What are some tips and strategies they used to complete the hexagon?
+Once all students have finished playing the game, lead a discussion.
+Which shapes did you use most to complete the hexagon outline?
+Which shapes did you use the least?
+What are some tips and strategies to completing the hexagon?

 Can the child recognize that the shape will fit inside the hexagon?

 How accurately can the child predict which shape is needed to fill in the hexagon?